 Examples of industrial processes that may have left land contaminated include:

 - railway land

 - former gas works sites

 Land contamination enquiries often arise during the property conveyance process.

+We’ve compiled information on probable contaminative uses that have occurred across the district.
 We can supply a short search report which includes a summary of this information and a more detailed version.
 These are usually requested by developers or consultants with an interest in a site and its surroundings.

 While all reasonable care has been taken to ensure the accuracy of this information, Newark and Sherwood District Council accepts no legal liability for any loss or damage arising from the supply of this information.
 You're strongly advised to make further enquiries via places like the Environment Agency, Nottinghamshire County Council Petroleum Officer and the Nottinghamshire Archives.

 You can also download the following detailed guides on developing land that has possibly been affected by contamination: